It's great that you're here!

 A cycle length of 25-35 days is considered normal and inconspicuous.
 This is calculated from the number of days that elapse from the first day of your period to the first day of your next period.
 However, if you notice significant deviations in your cycle, we recommend that you discuss this with your gynecologist.
 Various causes may be responsible for this, including spotting and a possible shortening of the cycle, which could indicate so-called luteal insufficiency.
 This can usually be treated with the hormone progesterone.

-The thyroid gland is an important organ that uses hormones to control many functions.
+The thyroid gland is an important organ that uses hormones to control many bodily functions.
 If there are problems with your thyroid function, this can increase the risk of a pregnancy loss.
 If you suffer from constant tiredness, feel weak and exhausted, your weight has gained, you have noticed sensitivity to cold, notice rather dry skin and hair, increases hair loss and you have frequent constipation, we recommend that you have your thyroid function checked by taking a blood sample.
 In particular, hypothyroidism, which often occurs in women, may play a role as a risk factor for pregnancy loss.

 Sugar metabolism